BOJ board member Masu calls for early rate hike, joins hawkish chorus

-TOKYO, May 14 : The Bank of Japan should raise interest rates as soon as possible if there are no clear signs of an economic slowdown, Kazuyuki Masu, a member of the central bank's board, said on Thursday, pointing to mixed views at an April policy meeting.
+TOKYO, May 14 : The Bank of Japan should raise interest rates as soon as possible if there are no clear signs of an economic slowdown, board member Kazuyuki Masu said in comments that appear to increase the chances of a June rate hike.

-The remarks by Masu, who voted to keep rates steady in April, suggest he may join the dissenters to call for a rate hike at the BOJ's next meeting in June as surging oil costs from the Middle East war heighten inflationary pressures.
+The remarks by Masu, who voted to keep rates steady in April, suggest he may join hawkish dissenters in calling for a rate hike at the BOJ's next meeting in June as surging oil costs from the Middle East war heighten inflationary pressures.

-"I myself judge that the situation did not warrant a hasty hike," Masu said in a speech.
+"I myself judge that the situation did not warrant a hasty hike," Masu said in a speech on Thursday.
 "That said, if data do not indicate clear signs of an economic downturn, I believe it is desirable to raise rates at the earliest stage possible."

 The BOJ kept its policy rate steady at 0.75 per cent last month, but three of the nine board members dissented and called instead for a hike to 1.0 per cent, in a sign of growing alarm over inflationary pressures from the Iran war-driven energy shock.